-Sri Lankan rebels pull out of peace talks
+Sri Lanka's Tamil Tiger rebels pull out of peace talks

-BATTICALOA, Sri Lanka, Apr 15 (Reuters) The Tamil Tigers today said they would pull out of peace talks with the Sri Lankan government in Switzerland due to a dispute over the safe-conduct transport of rebel commanders.
+Batticaloa (Sri Lanka), Apr 15: Sri Lanka's Tamil Tiger rebels today said they would pull out of peace talks with the government in Switzerland due to a dispute over the transport of eastern rebel commanders to their northern base.

-The Tigers were concerned about Sri Lankan navy plans to monitor a boat that was to have taken rebel commanders based in the east and their Nordic escorts today to the Tigers' northern base, said the head of the Tiger peace secretariat.
+The Tigers were concerned about Sri Lankan navy plans to monitor a civilian sea transport escorting unarmed Nordic truce monitors that was to have taken the rebel commanders on Saturday, said the head of the Tiger peace secretariat, S Puleedevan.

 If the rebels did not know that, they had not read the paperwork properly, he said.

-''I'm worried about the situation for Sri Lankan people of all ethnic groups,'' Henricsson told Reuters outside the monitoring mission's eastern Batticaloa office, as a road convoy to pick up the rebel commanders prepared to depart.
+''I'm worried about the situation for Sri Lankan people of all ethnic groups,'' he told Reuters outside the monitoring mission's eastern Batticaloa office, as a road convoy to pick up the rebel commanders was getting ready to depart.